top of page

 CHAPTER ONE

-I couldn’t see it, of course, but she’d described it to me.
-Transparent gold filled with magical glitter that sparkled in the sunshine.
-Born from the magic of the ancient grimoire that had been hidden inside her and freed when she’d bonded with her wolf-shifter alphas.
+I couldn't see it, of course, but she'd described it to me.
+Transparent gold filled with magical glitter that sparkled in sunshine.
+Born from the magic of the ancient grimoire that had been hidden inside her and freed when she'd bonded with her wolf-shifter alphas.

-“What!”
-How could that be?
+"What!"
+How was that possible?

 "Go into the kitchen with Cook and the staff.
 I'm going to round up who I can.
 When I return, we'll hide in the basement.
 If anything happens, that'll be the safest place for us all."